Crispin Blunt: Early life and military service

 Blunt was born on 15 July 1960 in West Germany, one of three sons of English parents Adrienne (née Richardson) and Major-General Peter Blunt (1923–2003).
 His niece is the actress Emily Blunt.

-He was educated at Wellington College, an independent school in Berkshire.
+He was educated at Wellington College, an independent school in Berkshire in the United Kingdom.
 He then attended the Royal Military Academy Sandhurst, where he won the Queen's Medal, following which he gained a regular commission in the British Army.
 As an in-service degree, he studied politics at University College, Durham between 1981 and 1984, where he was elected president of the Durham Union Society in 1983.
 He graduated with an upper second-class honours degree.
 In 1991, he gained a Master of Business Administration (MBA) degree at the Cranfield School of Management.

 Blunt was commissioned as an officer in the British Army on 4 August 1979 as a second lieutenant.
 Having been commissioned into the General List, he transferred to the 13th/18th Royal Hussars (Queen Mary's Own) on 8 March 1980, and his regular commission was confirmed.
 He was promoted to lieutenant on 4 August 1981, and to captain on 4 February 1986.
 During the 1980s, he was stationed in Cyprus, Germany, and Britain, serving as a troop leader, regimental operations officer and armoured reconnaissance squadron commander.
 He resigned his commission on 24 September 1990, and was appointed to the Reserve of Officers.

 Political career

-Blunt contested his first Parliamentary seat at the 1992 general election, as the Conservative candidate in West Bromwich East.
+Blunt contested his first Parliamentary seat at the 1992 general election, as the Conservative candidate in West Bromwich East, but was not successful.
 From 1991 to 1992, Blunt was a representative of the Forum of Private Business.
 In 1993, he was appointed a special adviser to Malcolm Rifkind, the Secretary of State for Defence, and worked in the same capacity when Rifkind became Foreign Secretary from 1995 to 1997.